kinawy/uphoria-client/README.md

 ## Getting Started
-To run this project on your local machine, fork and clone the [client](https://github.com/anthonygregis/uphoria-client) and [backend](https://github.com/anthonygregis/uphoria-backend) repos from github.
+To run this project on your local machine, fork and clone the [client](https://github.com/anthonygregis/uphoria-client) and [backend](https://github.com/anthonygregis/uphoria-backend) repos from github. <br>
-Install all dependencies by running `npm i` in the project directory terminal.
+Install all dependencies by running `npm i` in the project directory terminal. <br>
-Create a .env file to keep your APP_SECRET, MONGO_URI, CLOUDINARY_SECRET, CLOUDINARY_KEY and CLOUDINARY_NAME.
+Create a .env file to keep your APP_SECRET, MONGO_URI, CLOUDINARY_SECRET, CLOUDINARY_KEY and CLOUDINARY_NAME.<br>
-Make sure you are using Node version 12; check by running `node -v` in your terminal.
+Make sure you are using Node version 12; check by running `node -v` in your terminal. <br>
-If you're running something higher than 12.18.3 then run `nvm use 12` in your terminal to use the correct version.
+If you're running something higher than 12.18.3 then run `nvm use 12` in your terminal to use the correct version. <br>
+To run uphoria_backend, type `nodemon` or `node index.js` into your terminal.<br>
+Run `npm i` in uphoria_client to access your frontend.<br>

  # About the project
  As a team we wanted to create something that would be fun and safe.

  ### Erd & Wireframe